Audit and Investigations

 The Legal Services Division provides legal counsel and leads prosecution efforts for violations of the Alcoholic Beverage Code.
 Legal staff represent TABC in administrative hearings, draft rules, and advise agency leadership on rule and policy making.
 The division manages all open records and litigation for the agency.

-Customer service is a priority for this division, as its staff are often the first contact a member of the public has with TABC.
+Customer service is a priority for the division, as its staff are often the first contact a member of the public has with TABC.
 Licensing staff must ensure that each applicant qualifies to hold such license or permit and adheres to all applicable regulatory requirements.
 Licenses and permits are issued for two years.
 On average, 78,000 licenses and permits are issued each year by the Licensing Division.

 Office of Inspector General